neiloconnor/pyspark-runjob/README.md

  ## Running your job

- ### Job settings
+ ### Settings
- Update `job_settings.py` with your bucket name, data file name and pyspark job filename.
+ Update `settings.py` with your bucket name, data file name and pyspark job filename.

  ### Run the job
  In the terminal ***(make sure that `GOOGLE_APPLICATION_CREDENTIALS` has been set)***